josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 #### What other options were considered?

 To some degree, I considered both [Astro](https://astro.build/) and [Eleventy](https://www.11ty.dev/) for this overhaul, and you could make reasonable arguments that either one would've been better suited for the task.
-If my goal had just been to build the fastest statically generated site possible with absolutely minimal JavaScript, I no doubt would've gravitated towards one of these tools.
+If my primary goal had been to build the fastest statically generated site possible with absolutely minimal JavaScript, I no doubt would've gravitated towards one of these tools.

 But again: this is my personal site, and so the tool I _like_ the most is an important factor.
 So while SvelteKit might arguably be a little overkill, personally, I think it's the most fun.